-3.15 New Sources of Water Supply to Maintain Supply Assurance economic well-being of its Retail and Wholesale Customers.
+3.15.
+New Sources of Water Supply to Maintain Supply Assurance

+A. Urgent Reductions of Existing Surface Water Supplies.
+Sudden and unanticipated events may require San Francisco to act promptly to protect the health, safety and economic well-being of its Retail and Wholesale Customers.
 Such sudden events include, but are not limited to drought, earthquakes, terrorist acts, catastrophic failures of facilities owned and operated by San Francisco, and other natural or man-made events.
 If such events diminish San Francisco's ability to maintain the Supply Assurance, San Francisco may increase the Wholesale Revenue Requirement to pay for planning, evaluation and implementation of replacement sources of supply when such needs arise and without the prior approval of the Wholesale Customers.
 San Francisco will keep the Wholesale Customers informed of actions being taken under this subsection, progress made, and contingency actions the Wholesale Customers may need to consider taking.
 To the extent appropriate and applicable, San Francisco will act in accordance with Section 3.11 and the ERRP.
 Nothing in this subsection limits San Francisco's obligations under Section 3.11 to pursue additional sources of supply to augment supplies available during drought.